John Rankin (footballer, born 1983): Clyde

 On 9 June 2018, Rankin signed a one-year contract with his local club Clyde.

-He was nominated for SPFL goal of the month for in successive months.
+He was nominated for SPFL goal of the month in January and February 2019.

 Rankin suffered a broken ankle in the penultimate league match of the season and missed the play-offs, but the club still won promotion to League One.
 At the PFA Scotland awards, he was shortlisted for Player of the Year and named in the Team of the Year for League Two.

 During the 2018–19 season, Rankin scored nine goals in 39 appearances.

 International career

-Rankin represented Scotland B, in a match versus Turkey B in 2006, when he was a Ross County player.
+Rankin represented Scotland B, in a match against Turkey B in 2006, while at Ross County.

-Coaching career
+Managerial career

+Hamilton Academical

-Towards the end of his playing career Rankin took a youth coaching position with Heart of Midlothian.
-He moved to Hamilton Academical as assistant head coach in December 2021, and was promoted to the position of head coach in June 2022.
+Rankin joined Hamilton Academical as assistant head coach in December 2021 and was promoted to head coach on 28 June 2022, succeeding Stuart Taylor.

+Despite winning the 2023 Scottish Challenge Cup final in his first season, Hamilton lost the Championship play-off final on penalties against Airdrieonians and were relegated to Scottish League One.
+However, under Rankin, the club secured an immediate return to the second tier after defeating Inverness Caledonian Thistle 5–3 on aggregate in the promotion play-off final.

+The following season, amid financial issues, the club were issued with a 15-point deduction due to missed payments which meant Hamilton were automatically relegated to League One.

+At the start of the 2025–26 season, the club were placed under a transfer embargo and lost its youth academy.
+In October 2025, they were found to have breached the embargo by offering payments to players which led to a fine, six-point deduction and a fraud investigation.
+This culminated in Rankin announcing his resignation on 29 November after four years at the club.

+Ayr United

+On 31 March 2026, Rankin was announced as Ayr United manager on an interim basis ahead of the final six matches of the 2025-2026 season, following the departure of Scott Brown.
+Rankin departed the club on 5 May, after retaining Ayr's status in the Scottish Championship for a ninth consecutive season.

+Airdrieonians

+Rankin was appointed Airdrieonians manager on 23 May 2026.